tm-LBenson/astro-blog-tm-lbenson/src/blogs/Fixing-BrowserRouter-Issues-On-Netlify.md

 ### Security

-Static sites are inherently more secure than dynamic sites, as there's no server-side processing or database connections involved.
+Static sites are inherently more secure than dynamic sites, as there are no server-side processing or database connections involved.
 This reduces the number of potential attack vectors, making it more challenging for malicious actors to exploit vulnerabilities.

 ### Simplicity

 Netlify simplifies the deployment process for developers by automating many tasks associated with hosting and managing a website.
-This makes it easy to get your project up and running quickly, even if you don't have extensive experience with web hosting.
+This makes it easy to get your project up and running quickly, even if you have limited experience with web hosting.

-While Netlify's default behavior may require some additional configuration to fully support client-side routing with libraries like React, it's a minor trade-off when considering the benefits provided by Netlify's approach.
-By making a few small adjustments, like adding a `_redirect`s file, you can enjoy the advantages of Netlify's hosting platform while still leveraging the power of client-side routing in your React apps.
+While Netlify's default behavior may require some additional configuration to support client-side routing with libraries like React entirely, it's a minor trade-off when considering the benefits provided by Netlify's approach.
+By making a few minor adjustments, like adding a `\_redirect's file, you can enjoy the advantages of Netlify's hosting platform while still leveraging the power of client-side routing in your React apps.

 ## Conclusion

-In this blog post, we explored the issue of deploying a React app with BrowserRouter on Netlify, and how to resolve the routing problem by adding a `_redirects` file to your public folder.
-We also discussed the benefits of Netlify's focus on serving static assets and how it impacts performance, security, and simplicity for your web projects.
+In this blog post, we explored the issue of deploying a React app with BrowserRouter on Netlify and how to resolve the routing problem by adding a `_redirects` file to your public folder.
+We also discussed the benefits of Netlify's focus on serving static assets and how it impacts your web projects' performance, security, and simplicity.

 While additional configuration is required to support client-side routing in React apps deployed on Netlify, the benefits of using Netlify as a hosting platform far outweigh the minor trade-offs.
 With a simple `_redirects` file and the proper setup, you can enjoy a seamless deployment experience and a performant, secure, and easy-to-manage React app hosted on Netlify.

-By understanding the root of the issue and applying the solution outlined in this post, you can now confidently deploy your React app using BrowserRouter on Netlify and enjoy all the advantages this powerful hosting platform has to offer.
+By understanding the root of the issue and applying the solution outlined in this post, you can now confidently deploy your React app using BrowserRouter on Netlify and enjoy all the advantages this powerful hosting platform offers.